dongle-the-gadget/W11ISOPatcher/README.md

 ### Running
 This program only officially supports Windows 10 May 2020 Update (version 2004) or newer.

-We also recommend having at least 20 GB of free space.
+I also recommend having at least 20 GB of free space.

 ### Building
 Requires .NET 6 Preview Windows Desktop SDK and Visual Studio 2019 Preview or Visual Studio 2022 Preview.